Qiskit/pauli-propagation/README.md

 Both the memory and time cost for Pauli propagation routines generally scale with the size to which the evolved operator is allowed to grow.

-``propagate_through_rotation_gates``: As the Pauli operator, $\tilde{O}$, is propagated under the action of a sequence of $N$ Pauli rotation gates, the number of terms will grow as $\mathcal{O}(2^{N})$.
+``propagate_through_rotation_gates``: As the Pauli operator, $\tilde{O}$, is propagated in the Pauli basis under the action of a sequence of $N$ Pauli rotation gates of an $M$-qubit circuit, the number of terms will grow as $\mathcal{O}(2^{N})$ towards a maximum of $4^M$ unique Pauli components.
 To control the memory usage, the operator is truncated after application of each gate, which introduces some error proportional to the magnitudes of the truncated terms' coefficients.
 The memory requirements are generally linear in the size of the evolved operator and runtime scales linearly in both the operator size and the number of gates.

-``propagate_through_operator``: To conjugate an operator in the Pauli basis by another such operator, ($G^{\dagger}OG$) one must typically calculate a large number of terms -- one term for each combination of Pauli terms in the product $\prod_{i,j,k} P_i^{\dagger} O_j P_k$.
-This implementation sorts the coefficients in $G^{\dagger}$, $O$, and $G$ in descending order and performs a search for the terms with the largest coefficients over the 3D index space, starting with the origin, $(0, 0, 0)$, which is guaranteed to result in the most significant contribution to the product.
-In our benchmarks, the runtime is primarily used to traverse the 3D index space to find the index triplets representing the most significant terms in the product; however, a non-negligible amount of time is also spent sorting the operators and performing Pauli multiplication to generate the terms in the new operator.
+``propagate_through_operator``: Conjugates one operator in the Pauli basis by another, ($G^{\dagger}OG$), by greedily accumulating terms in the sum, $\sum_{i,j,k}G^{\dagger}_iO_jG_k$, where $i,j,k$ are sparse indices over the Pauli basis.
+This implementation sorts the coefficients in each operator by descending magnitude then searches the 3D index space for the terms with the largest coefficients, starting with the origin, $(0, 0, 0)$, and accumulating $(i,j,k)$ triplets up to a specified cutoff.
+The time spent searching can often be made negligible by increasing the search step size in $(i,j,k)$ space, which provides a cubic speedup for this subroutine.
+In our profiling, significant time can be spent sorting the operators and performing Pauli multiplication to generate the terms in the new operator.

-``evolve_through_cliffords``: This function heavily leverages the Clifford evolution subroutines from Qiskit.
-While this is reasonably fast, it may be unnecessarily slow for users wishing to call it in a tight loop.
-There is ongoing work in Qiskit to speed up some of these routines which may be leveraged by this package in the future.
-Please let us know if this function is a bottleneck in your workflows.

 ----------------------------------------------------------------------------------------------------